oasys-kit/oasys-addons/README.txt

-ORANGE ADD-ON LISTS
+OASYS ADD-ON LISTS

-Orange3 allows installation of add-ons from the add-on dialog, which is populated by add-ons from OFFICIAL_ADDONS.txt.
+OASYS allows installation of add-ons from the add-on dialog, which is populated by add-ons from OFFICIAL_ADDONS.txt.

 The script generate.py generates a file named "list", which contains